fidelix-project/fidelix/boot/boot-scripts/src/rc.d/README.md

 When the system boots, the kernel (that's Linux) performs the basic hardware initialization.
 Once that is complete, it mounts the root filessytem.
 At this point, /sbin/init is started as PID 1.
-It is up then up to init to perform the rest of the system initialization.
+It is then up to init to perform the rest of the system initialization.

 Once started, `init` runs the `/etc/rc.d/rc` script.
 This script first performs